riverwm/river/README.md

 ## Donate

-If my work on river adds value to your life and you'd like to support me financially you can find donation information [here](https://isaacfreund.com/donate/).
+Unfortunately, the current pace of river's development is not sustainable without more financial support.
+If my work on river adds value to your life please consider setting up a recurring donation through [liberapay].
+You can also support me with a one-time or monthly donation on [github sponsors] or [ko-fi] though I prefer liberapay as it is run by a non-profit.
+Thank you for your support!

 ## Licensing